Posted on August 7, 2020

-Below is the copy of the death certificate I obtained.
+Below is a photo of the death certificate copy I obtained.
 A partial autopsy/police report copy is included in the Daily Mail story, but not the death certificate.

-Reporter Ryan Parry of the Daily Mail discovered that Paige did not die of a drug overdose as is stated in “The Playmate Book” and several websites, but actually committed suicide from a gunshot wound to the head, per an autopsy report and death certificate.
+Reporter Ryan Parry of the Daily Mail discovered that Paige did not die of a drug overdose as is stated in “The Playmate Book” and several websites, but actually committed suicide from a gunshot wound to the head, per an autopsy report and death certificate as one can see.

-It is unknown how the false story of Paige overdosing on drugs started to be written and repeated on the internet so much that it became the “official” means of suicide.
+It is unknown how the (false) story of Paige overdosing on drugs started to be written and repeated on the internet so much that it became her “official” means of suicide.

 Paige’s suicide appears to have never been reported in the Los Angeles media, in 1974 or since.

 I have not yet found any death, obituary or memorial announcement.